List of Dexter characters: Ellen Wolf

 Defense Attorney Ellen Wolf is Miguel Prado's main professional rival.
 Ellen believes Miguel, whom she derides as a "fascistic prosecutor," bends the rules to put innocent people in prison while Miguel believes Ellen helps guilty people get off.
 Miguel believes that people like Ellen are the root of the problem that Dexter tries to solve through killing.
 However, his opinion of her seems to change favorably when Wolf betrays her client, a murderer named Albert Chung.
 Later, after participating in one of Dexter's murders, Miguel realizes he's capable of cold-blooded killings himself, comes to Wolf's house alone and murders her.
 Wolf was a close friend of Lt.
 LaGuerta, who is devastated upon Wolf's death.
-LaGuerta sought to solve the crime, and in the end discovered Miguel's actions.
-She initially vowed to tear what life he left behind apart (Miguel had recently been killed by Dexter, although everyone thought it was the Skinner).
+LaGuerta sought to solve the crime, and in the end discovers Miguel's actions.
+She initially vows to tear what life he left behind apart (Miguel has recently been killed by Dexter, although everyone thought it was the Skinner).
 However, Dexter makes her understand she would be hurting Prado's family, the local community who supported and admired him and the city at large, and there was no guarantee she would find anything.
-In the end, LaGuerta accepted Dexter's advice and closed the case, keeping Prado's actions a secret and saying goodbye to her friend.
+In the end, LaGuerta accepts Dexter's advice and closes free the case, keeping Prado's actions a secret and saying goodbye to her friend.